Merry and Bright: The best RI, Mass. holiday displays of 2019

 On Saturday, Dec.
 7 from 6 to 8 p.m., the Pereira’s are hosting their 4th annual hot chocolate with Santa event where children can do arts and crafts and take pictures with Jolly Old St. Nick.

-The Pereira’s will once again collect stocking stuffers for less fortunate children.
+The Pereiras will once again collect stocking stuffers for less fortunate children.
 Last year they filled and delivered 99 stockings!
-Donations can be dropped off at the event of anytime up until then at Ultra Tan on Second Street in Fall River.
+Donations can be dropped off at the event any time up until then at Ultra Tan on Second Street in Fall River.

 Visit their Facebook page here.